 - You have experienced any symptoms of COVID-19 in the last 14 days

 - You have been in close proximity to anyone who has experienced symptoms in the last 14 days

 - You have been instructed to self-isolate under the current rules.

 Clinically vulnerable individuals or members of a household who are shielding extremely vulnerable individuals are advised not to attend

 Will I need to wear a face mask?

-Face coverings are required for the duration of your visit for all performances (except for eating and drinking) unless exempt for health reasons, until government guidelines tell us otherwise.
+Face coverings are required by law for the duration of your visit for all performances (except where it is not practical to wear them such as eating, drinking or singing) unless exempt for health reasons.
 Front of House staff will also wear face coverings

 Will the toilets be open for use?

 Yes.
 Accessible toilet facilities remain in the same place as before.
 Enhanced cleaning processes are in place throughout the building.